ObserveRTC/client-monitor-js/docs/SCORE_CALCULATIONS.md

 | video track | 2 |

-1. **Every track** computes its own score from what the user perceived on it — freezes, pixelation, concealment, frame delivery.
+1. **Every track** computes its own score from what the user perceived on it — freezes, pixelation, invented speech, frame delivery.
 Never loss or jitter.
 2. **Every peer connection** computes a *stability score* from path-level signals — RTT, jitter and packet loss.
 3. **The client score** averages each peer connection's scaled track average,